PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/040-assets/080-ownership-transfer.md

 :::

 :::warning Important Warning
-**Transferring asset ownership does NOT automatically add the new owner as an asset agent or remove existing asset agents.**
+**Transferring asset ownership updates agent assignments automatically.** The previous owner is removed as an agent and the new owner is added as a `Full` agent when the transfer completes.
+Other agents and their permissions are unchanged.

-Asset agents are managed independently of ownership.
-As part of the asset transfer, the previous owner should make the new owner a full agent of the asset.
 After a transfer, the new owner should review and update the list of asset agents and their permissions to ensure only trusted parties retain access.
-Failing to do so may leave previous agents with unintended control over the asset.

 See [Asset Agents & Permissions](/asset-agents) for more information.
 :::